-(Manfred W. Gall, 1971 [2])
+(Manfred W. Gall, 1971 [2] )

 VistA is an outstanding electronic Health Record and patient management system, unparalleled and exemplary.
-It was developed in a decentralized, evolutionary effort together with or rather by the users (thanks to it's outstanding database and development environment FileMan).
+It was developed in a decentralized, evolutionary effort together with or rather by the users (thanks to its outstanding database and development environment FileMan).
 It is widely used, not only in the Veterans Administration where it originated.

 BAIK is an (older) German electronic medical record system which has some unique features.
-BAIKweb is the most recent attempt to fulfil the goal of an active Electronic Health Record (aEHR).
-I is a prototype, but some of it's features could be desirable as future additions to VistA.
+BAIKweb is the most recent attempt to reach the goal of an active Electronic Health Record (aEHR).
+It is a prototype, but some of its features could be desirable as future additions to VistA.

 This publication is geared towards the VistA developers and responsible decision makers.
-It describes the result of more than forty years of development and modeling of medical documentation, information processing, classification, retrieval, selection, and presentation.
+It describes the results of more than forty years of development and modelling of medical documentation and linguistics, information processing, classification, retrieval, selection, and presentation.

 It contains many details and examples that were used in teaching.
-I will try to make the essentials very clear, to reevaluate them in the light of modern technology and the VistA example, and to repeat the resaults in concentrated form in the chapter 7 VistA compared to BAIK at the end.
-The chapters cover the development of BAIK from my first programming attempt 1966 until 2003, when I was emerited.
-Guided was my work by the models which are presented here, the Zipf Model and especially by my BAIK information model1.
+I will try to make the essentials clear, to reevaluate them in the light of modern technology and the example of VistA, and to concentrate the lessons learned in chapter 7 VistA compared to BAIK at the end.
+The chapters cover the development of BAIK from my first programming attempt 1966 until 2003, when I retired as professor emeritus.
+My work was guided by the models which are presented here, the Zipf Model and especially by my BAIK information model.

-The very last chapter, 8 Dream: WorldVistA + BAIK features tries to outline further development of VistA using the lessons learned from BAIK and some features like e.g. Thesaurus-use for content-analysis, techniques to guide searches in the web and to filter the results to help the physician with appropriate support in the moment of decision etc. Thus VistA would become an active Electronic Health Record (aEHR), giving the user much more2 than he invested using the international community and leading edge technology.
+The very last chapter, 8 Dream: WorldVistA + BAIK features tries to outline further development of VistA using the lessons learned from BAIK and some features like e.g. Thesaurus-use for content-analysis, techniques to guide searches in the web and to filter the results to help the physician with appropriate support in the moment of decision etc. Thus VistA would become an $active\ Electronic\ Health\ Record\ (aEHR)$ , giving the user much more than he invested using the international community and cutting edge technology.

-1This Giere Model has become canonical in Medical Informatics[3, pp 569 and 579].
+$^{1}$ This $Giere\ Model$ has become canonical in Medical Informatics[3, pp 569 and 579].

-2MuchMore was the working title of a transatlantic research cooperation financed by the US-National Science Foundation (NSF) and the European Union (EU) based on my BAIK information model[4]
+&lt;sup>2MuchMore was the working title of a transatlantic research cooperation financed by the US-National Science Foundation (NSF) and the European Union (EU) based on my BAIK information model[4]